 The Grounds - Spanning 10 acres, the entire hatchery site is listed on the National Register of Historic Places.
 Ponds, rock walls, water systems and buildings contribute to the site's historic significance.
 Although many alterations have been made on the site over the years, each change tells a story about hatchery operations.

 Two life size bronze sculptures can be

-423 Hatchery Circle • Spearfish dcboothfishhatchery.org
+South on Canyon St. • Spearfish dcboothfishhatchery.org

 TRAVELER'S COUPON RECEIVE

 1 Cup of Free Fish Food